 Richmond’s canal system first started in 1789 after George Washington lobbied the General Assembly to proceed with his vision of a canal and turnpike system that would connect the harbors of the east to trade and market opportunities west, all the way to the Rocky Mountains.

 Riverfront Canal Cruises features historically-narrated tours of the James River and Kanawha Canal designed by George Washington.
 Hear about centuries of Richmond’s history, from Chief Powhatan’s Chiefdom to the first commercially successful electric streetcar in the world, while traveling in authentic, covered, flat-bottomed boats.
 See the unique railroad Triple Crossing, tobacco warehouses that have been converted into trendy lofts, the Virginia Capital Trail, the Low Line gardens and James River wildlife.

 The 40-minute boat tours travel along downtown Richmond's Canal Walk and depart every hour on the hour and accommodate up to 28 passengers.
 They operate seven days a week from May through September, with varying hours in April, October and November.
 Tours depart from the canal’s Turning Basin at 139 Virginia Street.
-Tickets are sold on a first come, first served basis.
+Tickets are sold on a first come, first served basis at the Turning Basin’s ticket kiosk or online 24 hours in advance.
 All boats are handicap accessible.

 The 2019 season begins Friday, April 5 and ends Sunday, November 10.

 Historic tours leave every hour on the hour and run on the seasonal schedule listed above.
 All boats are handicap accessible.